ypalnati/GatorGiveaway/Sprint1.md

 - Integrated all the pages with the backend APIs and also maintaing the user session.

 ### Go-Lang backend progress
+- Added boilerplate template for the back-end.
+- Using Gin Web Framework and GORM library.
-- Create APIs for giveaway post CRUD operations for sellers.
+- Created APIs for giveaway post CRUD operations for sellers.
-- Create APIs for login and registration of user.
+- Created APIs for user CRUD operations.
+- Maintaing user sessions

 ### Api documentation of backend services
 <details>